More than 25 professional dealers from across Canada, the U.S. and Great Britain will take over the bourse at this year’s Royal Convention!

-Our heartfelt thanks to all the dealer participants — without your support, it would be difficult to put on the Royal.
+Our heartfelt thanks to all the dealer participants—without your support, it would be difficult to put on the Royal.

 England-based dealer Bill Barrell carries a comprehensive stock of Great Britain from early letters before the advent of the Penny Black through to major modern printing errors.
 His stock includes what he calls “one of the best selections of Queen Victoria line-engraved and surface printed issues, with an accent on quality and the unusual.”
 Fully illustrated lists of British stamps and postal history are sent for free on request.

-Maxime Herold, owner of Canada Stamp Finder, has been dealing stamps for more than 30 years.
+Maxime Herold, the owner of Canada Stamp Finder, has been dealing stamps for more than 30 years.
 What began as a part-time job in college has grown to become a full-time business, which specializes in “putting buyers and sellers together,” said Herold.
 “I try to get them what they would get at auction but with more of a guaranteed price since I’m selling direct.”
 At the upcoming show in Mississauga, she will have a large collection of mint never hinged Canadian plate blocks as well as a specialized booklet collection, first-day covers, coils and many rarities.

 Ottawa’s Stephan Bilodeau is the owner of Canadian-Stamps, which specializes in Canadian mint never hinged stamps and covers ranging from the classics to modern material.
 “Many of you may know me as the new young guy,” he said, although he has more than 15 years of experience as a dealer and has helped thousands of collectors acquire the material they need.
 “We offer a large stock of worldwide stamps, first-day covers, postcards, stationery and much more.
 We always have very nice, diverse and fresh new material in each and every month.”
-A member and director of the Canadian Stamp Dealers’ Association as well as a member of many philatelic clubs, Bilodeau participates in more than 20 stamp shows a year.
+A member and director of the CSDA as well as a member of many philatelic clubs, Bilodeau participates in more than 20 stamp shows a year.
 He’s also the auction director of the Amicale des philatélistes de l’Outaouais.
 A former employee of Library and Archives Canada as well as the Canadian Museum of History, he has been collecting for more than 30 years.
 “We provide collectors with a complete philatelic service regardless of their collecting interest or need,” he said, adding his regular business hours are Monday through Friday from 9 a.m.-5 p.m.

 Launched in 1976, Canadian Stamp News (CSN) is Canada go-to magazine for all things philatelic.
 Published bi-weekly by Trajan Publishing Corp., the magazine has a very large Canadian audience plus U.S. and foreign subscribers.
-CSN also have a very strong online following thanks to Trajan’s commitment to being the essential resource for both advanced and beginner collectors.
+CSN also has a strong online following thanks to Trajan’s commitment to being the essential resource for both advanced and beginner collectors.
 In 2015, Trajan launched coinstampsupplies.com, which offers CSN subscribers a convenient option to purchase their coin and stamp supplies at a 15 per cent discount, among other benefits.
 Trajan is also the host of the National Postage Stamp and Coin Show.

 C. FRANK HOYLES • Frank Hoyles / 519-676-8925 / firstname.lastname@example.org

-Ottawa-based dealer Chris Green specializes in fine and rare stamps, postal history, historic documents, manuscripts and ephemera.
+Ottawa-based dealer Chris Green specializes in fine and rare stamps, postal history, historical documents, manuscripts and ephemera.
 His Ottawa retail store, Chris Green Stamps, is one of Canada’s few remaining bricks-and-mortar stamp shops.
 In addition to his retail location, Green is a regular participant at national and international philatelic exhibitions, routinely travelling throughout Canada and to the U.K. While he deals in all manner of philatelic material, his primary interest lies in classic philately, ranging from pre-adhesive correspondence to rarities of the reign of King George V. In particular, he focuses on the philately and historic documents of Canada and British North America, British Asia and Africa, Germany and China.